hazelcast/hazelcast-cpp-client/Reference_Manual.md

 You can check `mutual_authentication.cpp` for a full featured example.

 #### 6.1.2.3.
 Constraining The Used Cipher List
 In some cases, you may want to limit the cipher suites allowed for a client while communicating with the server.
 This can also be configured using `ssl_config`.
-Here is an example configuration to enable cipher list which only allow only "HIGH" ciphers.
+Here is an example configuration to enable cipher list which allow only "HIGH" ciphers.
 ```c++
     config.get_network_config().get_ssl_config().
             set_cipher_list("HIGH");     // optional setting (values for string are described at